phoenixframework/phoenix/guides/telemetry.md

 )
 ```

-Then the reporter will attach a listener for the `"phoenix.endpoint.stop.duration"` Telemetry event and will respond to this event by calculating a summary metric with the given event metadata and reporting on that metric to the appropriate source.
+Then the reporter will attach a listener for the `"phoenix.endpoint.stop.duration"` event and will respond to this event by calculating a summary metric with the given event metadata and reporting on that metric to the appropriate source.

 ### Phoenix.LiveDashboard